sveljko/sveljko.github.io/_posts/2018-01-10-simple_code_in_c.md

 Let's start by figuring out what is the cause of all this code.
 Obviously, the author was in the mind-set that, in C, you have to take care of your strings manually.
 Which is, true, of course.
-But, you don't to do it "each step of the way".
+But, you don't have to do it "each step of the way".

 In abstract, the code above does this: